doubleopen-project/dos/README.md

 3. Set needed environment variables.

-    a.)
     Create a .env.local file in the project root, and set the following environment variables in the file:

     ```shell
     DATABASE_URL=postgres://postgres:postgres@localhost:5432/postgres